Supergirl (2026 film): Marketing

 Following Supergirl's introduction in the final scene of Superman, Gunn released the first poster for Supergirl in July 2025.
-It shows her leaning against the Superman logo with that film's tag line, "Look Up", graffitied to say "Look Out".
-Commentators highlighted the change in tone from Superman suggested by the poster, as well as Supergirl's coat which is similar to one she wears in the Woman of Tomorrow comic book.
+It shows her leaning against the Superman logo with that film's tagline, "Look Up", graffitied to say "Look Out".
+Commentators highlighted the change in tone from Superman suggested by the poster, as well as Supergirl's coat, which is similar to one she wears in the Woman of Tomorrow comic book.
 Aaron Perine at /Film wrote that the graffitied tag line was a succinct way to indicate Supergirls different direction and tone, and said the "whole rebellious angle makes all the sense [in] the world" following her cameo appearance in Superman.
+At a CCXP panel in Brazil in early December 2025, the film's logo and Supergirl suit were showcased.
+The logo's design was reminiscent of Corenswet's Superman emblem, rather than an earlier design used during this film's production that featured a yellow italicized typeface and a blue background, which Taimur Dur of ComicsBeat had determined was a placeholder design.
+Omeletes Guilherme Jacobs noted that the Supergirl suit design showed more wear and tear than that of Superman's, which was inherent from Supergirl's less careful adventuring; Matthew Aguilar, writing for ComicBook.com, felt the enlarged S symbol, modified golden belt, and reveal of the cape made for a "sleeker" presentation than that of the design from Superman.